tjdwill/cpp-notes/Qt/install-no-account.md

 ---

 That's all for installing Qt.
+If you want the source code, check out [the code repository](https://code.qt.io).